Merzasphor/MWSE/docs/source/references/other/csse.md

 * Fixed issue where box selection in the object window would cause the mouse to snap to the edge of the screen.
 * Modified objects are highlighted with a light green background.
 * Deleted objects are highlighted with a light red background.
-* A new column is available to sort on for the object modified state.

 ### Dialogue Window